Memory as Action: Autonomous Context Curation for Long-Horizon Agentic Tasks: Introduction

 \section{Introduction}

-For agentic tasks demanding long-horizon reasoning and complex tool use, such as deep research and software engineering agents~\citep{wei2025browsecomp, jimenez2024swe}, the effectiveness of a Large Language Model (LLM) is fundamentally constrained by what it can attend to.
-We define the substrate for this attention as working memory: the structured sequence of historical observations available within a session to drive decision-making.
-Left unmanaged, however, this working memory can quickly become saturated with irrelevant or outdated information.
-This accumulation of noise degrades the quality of reasoning and can derail the agent from its primary objective.
-Therefore, the critical bottleneck for long-horizon tasks shifts from merely expanding memory capacity to actively curating its contents.
-We term this new meta-task \textit{Context Curation}---a general mechanism whereby the agent learns to autonomously manage its own working memory by strategically selecting, integrating, and pruning information to maintain a focused and goal-relevant reasoning trace.
+For agentic tasks demanding long-horizon reasoning and complex tool use, such as deep research and software engineering agents~\citep{wei2025browsecomp,jimenez2024swe}, the effectiveness of a Large Language Model (LLM) is fundamentally constrained by what information resides in its context.
+The agent's working memory is realized as the input context, a sequence of tokens encoding the interaction history available at each decision step.
+However, left unmanaged, this context inevitably saturates with irrelevant information, triggering attention dilution that buries critical signals and results in ``lost-in-the-middle'' behavior~\citep{liu-etal-2024-lost}.
+The critical bottleneck thus shifts from merely expanding memory capacity to actively curating its contents.
+We term this challenge \textit{Context Curation}: the process of strategically selecting, integrating, and pruning information to maintain a focused and goal-relevant reasoning trace.

-Recent advances in long-context methods, enabled by techniques such as positional-encoding scaling, long-context sample synthesis and sparse/linear attention mechanisms, have successfully expanded the capacity of an agent's working memory~\citep{peng2023yarn, deepseekai2024deepseekv32}.
+Recent advances in long-context methods have successfully expanded the capacity of an agent's working memory~\citep{peng2023yarn, deepseekai2024deepseekv32}.
 However, simply increasing the context window does not guarantee improved reasoning performance.
-The effectiveness of long-context model is fundamentally determined by \textit{Context Engineering}, which refers to the deliberate curation and structuring of information to ensure the most relevant evidence is accessible at the right time~\citep{mei2025survey}.
-The dominant approach to context engineering today relies on a workflow of external, rule-based operations~\citep{packer2023memgpt,jin2025longrefiner,li2025memos}.
-Processes such as information retrieval, content summarization, and sliding-window overflow handling are typically managed by separate controllers or heuristics.
-This design decouples memory management from the agent's core reasoning policy, making it impossible to learn a coherent strategy that holistically balances task performance against resource costs in an end-to-end manner~\citep{yu2025memagent, 2025mem1learningsynergizememory}.
+The effectiveness of long-context models is fundamentally determined by Context Engineering~\citep{mei2025survey}, which refers to the deliberate curation and structuring of information to ensure the most relevant evidence is accessible at the right time.
+The dominant approach to context engineering today relies on a workflow of heuristic rules~\citep{packer2023memgpt, xu2025mem, 2025mem1learningsynergizememory}.
+These designs decouple memory management from the agent's core reasoning policy, preventing the end-to-end optimization of information retention against task performance.